Konstantin-Krokhin/Dicee/README.md

 * Test and debug your app with the Xcode console.
 * Learn about randomisation and how to generate random numbers in Swift.

->This is a companion project to The App Brewery's Complete App Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)

 ![End Banner](Documentation/readme-end-banner.png)